DOieGYuan/DPRS_with_HMs/README.md

         legend.key.width = unit(3, "pt"))
 dev.off()
 ```
 Finally, we finish **Fig.6**.

+Now we have finished the majority of the analyses in our paper.
-**Due to the complexity of bioinformatic analysis in this study, we are still updating this document but we will finish this before publishment.**
+*Due to the complexity of bioinformatic analysis in this study, we are still updating this document but we will finish this before publishing.*